oracle/truffleruby/doc/user/polyglot.md

 TruffleRuby allows you to interface with any other Truffle language to create polyglot programs -- programs written in more than one language.

-This document describes how to load code written in foreign languages, how to export and import objects between languages, how to use Ruby objects from a foreign language, how to use foreign objects from Ruby, how to load Java types to interface with Java, and how to embed in Java.
+This guide describes how to load code written in foreign languages, how to export and import objects between languages, how to use Ruby objects from a foreign language, how to use foreign objects from Ruby, how to load Java types to interface with Java, and how to embed in Java.